Alxcccc/Alxcccc/README.md

 </p>

 <pre>
-💻 I am developing my skills as a Frontend Developer | Enthuastic about new technologies 📚 I have a Bachelors in Computer Science and a Masters in Artificial Intelligence & Deep Learning 📝 I have a strong interest in building Frontend Uis for ML applications 🔭 Working on Shopify Themes and React websites using Gatsby.js 🌱 Focusing on Learning about customer needs and making their lives easier 🌟 Main languages: Javascript, Python
+💻 I am developing my skills as a Backend Developer | Enthuastic about new technologies 📚 I have a Bachelors in Technical Software Developer
+📝 I have a strong interest in building Backend for multiply apps 🌱 Focusing on Learning about customer needs and making their lives easier 🌟 Main languages: Python
-🚩 Interested in Full Stack Machine Learning Application development
+🚩 Interested in Backend
 </pre>

 # 💻Tech Stack <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px>